 150 assumption that Norway spruce dieback detected in april are related to bark beetle attack from the

 151 previous calendar year (Mu¨ller et al., 2022).
-For every years between 2018 and 2022, the health
+For every year between 2018 and 2022, the health

-152 status of every single pixel located in a spruce stand is summarized in one of the four following
+152 status of every pixel located in a spruce stand is summarized in four

-153 classes ; healthy, bark beetle attacked, cutted or sanitary thinning.
+153 classes: healthy, bark beetle attacked, cutted or sanitary thinning.
 In view of the rapid death of

 154 spruce trees, it is assumed that all trees detected as dead are due to bark beetle attack.
 The dense